-A Pie Rack is a rack design to hold pies in their pie tins straight out of the oven.
-It allows the pies to cool without burning or damaging a work surface.
+A pie rack is a vertical tiered rack designed to hold pies in their pie plates straight out of the oven.
+It allows several pies at a time to cool without burning or damaging a work surface.

-You leave the pies in their tins they were baked in; you don’t attempt to turn them out before putting them on this rack.
+You leave the pies in the pin plates that they were baked in; you don’t attempt to turn them out before putting them on this rack.

-Each tier of the rack is a ring, designed so that the pie tin sits down into it, with the ring nestling under the rim of the pie tin to hold in.
-The pie plates usually have to be a certain minimum size so that they don’t fall through, usually at least 8 to 8 1/2 inches (20 to 21 cm) wide.
+Each tier of the rack is a ring, designed so that the pie plate sits down into it, with the ring nestling under the rim of the pie tin to hold in.
+The pie plates usually have to be a certain minimum size so that they don’t fall through, usually at least 20 to 21 cm (8 to 8 ½ inches) wide.

-Pie Racks tend to be somewhat ornate compared to the simple racks designed to cool cakes and cookies on so that they can also be used for “presentation” at buffets and picnics.
-Pies can be served right out of their tins sitting in the rack.
+Pie racks tend to be somewhat ornate compared to the simple racks designed to cool cakes and cookies on so that they can also be used for “presentation” at buffets and picnics.
+Pies can be served right out of their pie plates sitting in the rack.

-If you have big enough plates, you can sit plates on top the rings to use the rack instead to hold sandwiches, desserts, etc.
+If you have big enough plates, you can sit plates on top the rings of pie racks to use the rack instead to hold sandwiches, desserts, etc.

-Almost all require hand washing if anything gets spilled on them.
+Almost all pie racks require hand washing if anything gets spilled on them.

 You can also get slatted ones made of wood, designed to hold just one pie.
 You can also just use regular wire racks.